xcat2/confluent-docs/docs/installconfluent_rhel.md

 # Enabling the Web UI

-First, if you have SELinux enforcing, you need to allow httpd to make network
+If you have SELinux enforcing, you need to allow httpd to make network
 connections:

     setsebool -P httpd_can_network_connect=on